Colors are the first things people notice about a brand. They capture attention, evoke emotions, and influence perception within seconds.

 Caution: Can feel over-the-top and outdated if used excessively.

-Pink Color Psychology
+Pink Color Psychology for Branding

 Pink is often indicative of compassion, softness, and youthfulness.
 There exists a hint of playfulness in every shade.
 It was traditionally associated with products for women, but over time, it has evolved to be seen as gender-neutral in branding.